awsdocs/aws-systems-manager-user-guide/doc_source/auth-and-access-control-iam-access-control-identity-based.md

 + **Effect** – You specify the effect that occurs when the user requests the specific action, either allow or deny\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions\.
 Systems Manager supports only identity\-based policies\.

-To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+To learn more about IAM policy syntax and descriptions, see [IAM JSON Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 For a table showing all of the Systems Manager API actions and the resources that they apply to, see [AWS Systems Manager Permissions Reference](auth-and-access-control-permissions-reference.md)\.

 ## Specifying Conditions in a Policy<a name="policy-conditions"></a>

 When you grant permissions, you can use the language in the access policy to specify the conditions under which a policy should take effect\.
 For example, you might want a policy to be applied only after a specific date\.
-For more information about specifying conditions in a policy language, see [Condition](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Condition) in the *IAM User Guide*\.
+For more information about specifying conditions in a policy language, see [IAM JSON Policy Elements: Condition](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 To express conditions, you use predefined condition keys\.